-Asset Class Bonds, debentures, mutual funds and loans (%) Time deposits (%) Other assets (non- investments) (%) Reinsurers (%)
+Asset Class Bonds, debentures, mutual funds and loans (%) Time deposits (%) Other assets (noninvestments) (%) Reinsurers (%)

 Class "1" 0.5 0.3 1.6 2.4

 Class "2" 2.8 2.0 2.5 4.0

 Class "3" 4.5 4.0 4.0 6.0

-Class "4" 10.0 6.0 8.0 12.0

-Class "5" 12.0 12.0 12.0 25.0
+Class "4" 10.0 6.0 8.0 12.0 Class "5" 12.0 12.0 12.0 25.0

 - (38) Insurers are allowed to lower credit risk capital charge for debt obligations if the insurer holds certain types of credit risk mitigants, namely, eligible collaterals, or if the obligations are guaranteed by recognized guarantors.
 For a collateral to be eligible, it shall be regularly marked-to-market and shall be pledged for the life of the debt obligation exposure.
-The recognized guarantors are 'A', 'B' and 'C' class banks and financial institutions licensed by NRB. - (39) Risk factors shall be differentiated for the accumulated reinsurance amounts to reflect the concentration on a single reinsurer or single group.
-In the excess of the limit (cession amount) on a single reinsurer an additional capital charge over the above default risk factor shall be applied as prescribed by Insurance Board. - (40) A risk factor of 1% of the amounts for off balance exposures (including derivatives) shown in the notes of balance sheet shall be applied. - (41) Concentration risk shall be applied by doubling the default risk factors for the ten largest investments.
+The recognized guarantors are 'A', 'B' and 'C' class banks and financial institutions licensed by NRB. - (39) The Authority is empowered to set out add-ons to the capital charges for reinsurance exposures, where considering the features of the reinsurance protection, the risk factors set out above are not sufficient to capture the risks to which the insurer or reinsurer is exposed. - (40) A risk factor of 1% of the amounts for off balance exposures (including derivatives) shown in the notes of balance sheet shall be applied. - (41) Concentration risk shall be applied for single investment exposures belonging to assets class 3 or better (equivalent to A or better).
+The capital charge will be doubled only for the amount of the investment that exceeds 5 percent of the total solvency balance sheet assets (excluding those covering unit and index- linked contracts).
+For single investment exposures with a lower credit quality (i.e. lower than asset class 3 or lower than A rating) the threshold to double the capital charge is 3 percent.
 Government bonds, class A bonds, affiliated investments and those real estates, or the part of them, where the insurer develops its activities are not included in the asset concentration.